CrunchyStudios/crunchy-tunes/CONTRIBUTING.md

 ### Make a pull request

+Before you make your first pull request on this feature branch, follow the instructions [here](https://ariejan.net/2011/07/05/git-squash-your-latests-commits-into-one/) to squash your commits into a single informative commit.
+ONLY DO THIS IF YOU HAVE NOT YET SUBMITTED A PULL REQUEST.

 Push the changes on your local feature branch to a new branch on your fork:
 `git push -u origin <feature_branch_name>`